coaxialdolor/coaxial-terminal-ai/Examples_of_features_and_usage.md

 ```

 **Getting an Automatic Explanation of a File (`--explain`):**
-This flag reads a file and uses a predefined internal query to ask the AI to summarize and explain it in context.
+This flag works with any plain text file.
+It uses a predefined internal query to ask the AI to summarize and explain the file in context.

 ```bash
 $ ai --explain ./apps/EXAMPLEAPP/config/settings.json